Kozova1/Parsec-Integration-With-RetroPie/README.md

 ---------------------------------------
 Installation
 ----------------------
-First find out your server id by right-clicking the parsec tray icon on the server and ticking "Show Console". the server id is in the console as APP.server_id = [number here] .
-You only need the number.
+First find out your server id by clicking on the Manage button under the wanted server name in the Parsec app, then look at the top-right corner of the popup, and there will be text like this: ID:[number here] .
+You only need the number, Which is your server ID.
 Run the following commands in the terminal:
   1. sudo apt-get install git
   2. git clone https://github.com/Kozova1/Parsec-Integration-With-RetroPie.git